-For students who have been admitted prior to Summer 2023, the SON will continue to use ATI Nursing Education for pre-licensure (Basic-BSN) students who will graduate in Academic year 24-25 and Fall 2025.
-For students who have been admitted to the SON in Summer 2023 and thereafter will be using Kaplan for all pre-licensure (Basic-BSN and ASD) students (please see the Kaplan section below if you were admitted on or after Summer 2023).
+The SON will continue to use ATI Nursing Education for pre-licensure (Traditional-BSN) students who will graduate in Fall 2025.
+All other students will be using Kaplan for all pre-licensure (Traditional-BSN and ASD) students.
 ATI Nursing Education is designed to facilitate student academic success.
 ATI Nursing Education provides resources that, when used effectively by pre-licensure nursing students, help them to be successful in the nursing courses, and prepares them for the NCLEX-RN.
-PLEASE NOTE: If you are a Basic-BSN student and are off track with your plan of study you may have the option to be enrolled in a course that is using Kaplan and not ATI.
-If you decide to enroll in a course that is using Kaplan you will be required to purchase Kaplan for that semester you are enrolled in that course.
+PLEASE NOTE: If you are a student that is off track with your plan of study you will be required to transition to Kaplan.
+If you are enrolled in a course that is using Kaplan you will be required to purchase Kaplan for that semester you are enrolled in that course.

-Students will receive account and payment information for ATI Nursing Education as part of SON orientation.
-The ATI Nursing Education Learning System is mandatory for all Basic-BSN students graduating in the academic year 2024-2025 or fall 2025.
+The ATI Nursing Education Learning System is mandatory for all Traditional-BSN students graduating in the Fall 2025.
 Proctored assessments are typically proctored in person.
 If any proctored assessment(s) cannot be proctored in person, students would be responsible for all proctoring application charges.
-ATI Proctored Examinations may be administered during the week prior to final exam per University policy.
+ATI Proctored Examinations may be administered during the week prior to final exam per university policy.

-The following chart outlines the ATI Assessments that pre-licensure (Basic-BSN and ASD) students are required to complete during the nursing curriculum.
+The following chart outlines the ATI Assessments that pre-licensure (Traditional-BSN) students are required to complete during the nursing curriculum.
 Additional resources are available on the ATI website, and SON faculty may assign their use.